Krishnapro/Krishnapro/README.md

 ## About Me 🚀

-- :man_student: I am a Software Engineer with 1 year experience in Backend side, work on Java,Spring Framework, Maven, Scala, Database and RestAPI.

-- 💻 I currently work at <a href="https://www.asmaka.biz/">Asmaka Ventures</a> as Backend Developer.
+- 👩‍💻  I am a Software Engineer with 1 year of experience specializing in Backend development.
+My expertise lies in Java, Spring Framework, Maven, Scala, Databases, RestAPI, and WebSocket technologies.
+I currently work at <a href="https://www.asmaka.biz/">Asmaka Ventures</a> as Backend Developer.

 - 💻 I am passionate about FullStack development, Open Source, DevOps and I enjoy learning new things.
-- :dart: Current goal is contribute more in opensorce.

 <!--
 <table style="align-item: center">